BigIskander/read_subtitles_from_image/README.md

 The program is available for operating systems Linux, Windows and macOS.

-In order for program to work you also need to install [Tesseract OCR](https://tesseract-ocr.github.io/) and/or [PaddleOCR](https://paddlepaddle.github.io/PaddleOCR/main/en/index.html).
+In order for program to work you also need to install [Tesseract OCR](https://tesseract-ocr.github.io/) and/or [PaddleOCR](https://paddlepaddle.github.io/PaddleOCR/main/en/index.html) and/or [ocrmac](https://github.com/straussmaximilian/ocrmac) (oly in version for MacOS).

 There is also [version of the program working in docker](https://hub.docker.com/r/bigiskander/read_subtitles_from_image).
 In this version everything necessary for program to work is already set up and included in the image of [docker](https://www.docker.com/) container.